 The Danube runs through the middle of the quaint town of Ulm and creates a natural barrier between Ulm and Neu-Ulm.
-Ulm being classified as Germany and Neu-Ulm being Bavaria.
+Ulm is classified as Germany and Neu-Ulm is Bavaria.
 And this barrier creates a bit of a friendly rivalry between the two.

 - Climb the 768 stairs to the top of the Ulm Minster (Ulmer Münster) church steeple – the tallest steeple in the world – for amazing views of the city (and a serious cardio workout).

 - Then head over to the Fishermen’s Quarter (Fischerviertel) neighborhood where you’ll find darling Bavarian buildings, cobblestone streets, and beautiful river views.

 From Ulm, you’ll head back to Munich, drop off your campervan, and sadly head back home to reality.
 Or, if you have time, you can catch the train north to Berlin!

 We hope this has helped you to plan your epic road trip through Southern Germany!